QuiqueCrespo/ComputationalLogic/Readme.md

 "do some animals fly".
 ```

-Additionally, when an explanation is required for this need to be answers:
+Additionally, when an explanation is required for this need to be answered:

 ```
-"some humans are genius; geniuses win prizes; therefore some humans are genius" "some animals are birds; birds fly; therefore some animals fly"
+"Some humans are genius; geniuses win prizes; therefore some humans are genius" "some animals are birds; birds fly; therefore some animals fly"
 ```

-In order to archive this we have to edit the meta-interpreter:
+To archive this we have to edit the meta-interpreter:

 ```